Vicken-Ghoubiguian/openWeather/README.md

 <a name="what_is_this_project"></a>
 ## What is this project ?

-This project consists to develop an NPM module written in JavaScript to get, treat and return weather from OpenWeatherMap.
+This project consists to develop an NPM module written in JavaScript to get, treat and return weather datas from OpenWeatherMap.

 <a name="how_to_use_it"></a>
 ## How to use it ?